scotttyso/terraform-cloud/README.md

 ## Usage

-* Please refer to the example folder for an example.
+* Please refer to the example folder for a working example.